julepka/leleka/README.md

 ##### TODOs

-- Error processing.
+- Error processing

-- Troubles with identifying TYPE field, especially for automatic currency conversion.
-I need an example of real data to make it work correctly.

-- Processing currency conversion that was made by hands (not by accepting the payment, but by requesting to convert currency you already have).
-Add new transactions to test this.

-- Launch app online

-- Make user interface for authentication using ssl
+- Processing of currency conversions that were made by user and not automatically